nasa/cape/doc/pycart/json/Trajectory.rst

-.. _pycart-json-Trajectory:
+.. _pycart-json-RunMatrix:

 ------------------------
-Trajectory or Run Matrix
+RunMatrix or Run Matrix
 ------------------------

 A required section of :file:`pyCart.json` describes the variables that define